UltraCart/rest_api_v2_sdk_javascript/docs/CustomerApi.md

 var apiInstance = new UltraCartRestApiV2.CustomerApi();

-var customerProfileOid = 56; // Integer | The customer oid to retrieve.
+var customerProfileOid = 56; // Number | The customer oid to retrieve.

 var opts = {
   'expand': "expand_example" // String | The object expansion to perform on the result.
 See documentation for examples